mainklara/mainklara/README.md

 I'm currently...<br>
 ... building a website for a local tailor-shop<br>
 ... studying html, css and javascript<br>
-... practicing IT & economics for university <br>
 ... working full-time as an IT-specialist in the german industry<br>